 German Potato Salad

 Did you know that potato salad originated in Germany?
-Potato salad was originally served warm and usually with tangy dressing.
+Potato salad was originally served warm and usually with tangy vinaigrette.
 It was then brought to America by the German and Eastern European immigrants, who over time, changed the recipe as it was passed down from generation to generation.

 Traditional German potato salad is served hot or warm with a bold vinegar based dressing, while American potato salad is made with a creamy dressing and served either chilled or at room temperature.
 As much as I love creamy, cold potato salad, the tangy dressing in this recipe is show stopping!
 It’s made with vinegar, Dijon mustard, bacon (and bacon grease), and sweet shallots.